 The instructor may authorize such extension of time for a graduate student regardless of the level of the course.
 A grade of "incomplete" must be replaced by a permanent grade no later than Reading Day of the next semester in which the student is registered or it automatically becomes a grade of F. If the student does not enroll the following semester in a graded course, the incomplete grade becomes a grade of F after one year.
-Incomplete grades earned in the spring semester will not be converted to a grade of F until the end of the following fall semester, whether or not the student registers for the summer term.
+Incomplete grades earned in the spring semester will not be converted to a grade of F until the summer term.
 Reasonable extensions of time are granted by the Graduate College for justifiable reasons.